NativeScript/docs-v7/core-concepts/bindings.md

 ###Binding to a property

 An important part of the data binding is setting the source object.
 For a continuous flow of data changes, the source property needs to emit a **propertyChange** event.
 NativeScript data binding works with any object that emits this event.
 Adding a binding **source** happens by passing it as a second parameter in the method **bind(bindingOptions, source)**.
-This parameter is optional and could be omited, in which case the source is used for a property named **bindingContext** of the `Bindable` class.
+This parameter is optional and could be omited, in which case source is used for a property named **bindingContext** of the `Bindable` class.
 What is special about this property is that it is inheritable across the visual tree.
 This means that a UI control can use the `bindingContext` of the first of its **parent** elements, which has an explicitly set **bindingContext**.
 In the example from [Two-Way Binding in Code](#two-way-binding-in-code), the `bindingContext` can be set either on a `Page` instance or a `StackLayout` instance and the `TextField` will inherit it as a proper source for the binding of its "text" property.

 ``` JavaScript
 page.bindingContext = source;